lewiis252/RMF_24_News_Scraper/README.md

 git clone git@github.com:lewiis252/RMF_24_News_Scraper.git
 ```

-After setting your virtual enviroment you must provide your emails and password - create .env file and fill it like this (html file will be create without this but won't send to your kindle device).
+After setting your virtual enviroment you must provide your emails and password - create .env file and fill it like this.

 ```sh
 # login settings